 for C type shells.

-The default MPI installation on Oakley and Ruby, mvapich2/2.1, appears to have a bug that is triggered by certain programs.
-The symptoms are 1) the program hangs or 2) the program fails with an error related to Allreduce.
+Some MVAPICH2 MPI installations on Oakley, Ruby, and Owens, such as the default module mvapich2/2.2 as well as mvapich2/2.1, appear to have a bug that is triggered by certain programs.
+The symptoms are 1) the program hangs or 2) the program fails with an error related to Allreduce or Bcast.

 Intel compiler versions 11 and later on Glenn do not support the -mkl compiler options.
 Contact firstname.lastname@example.org for workarounds.